-International students, or students who attended college outside the US must submit their transcripts for evaluation to World Education Services (WES), P.O.
-Box 5087, Bowling Green Station, New York, NY 10274-5087.
+International students, or students who attended college outside the US must submit their transcripts for evaluation to any National Association of Credential Evaluation Services (NACES) approved organization.
 The evaluations must then be forwarded to the office of admissions.
-Only WES evaluations of college-level credit will be accepted when considering graduate transfer credit.
-English translations are not sufficient.
+Only WES NACES approved organization evaluations of college-level credit will be accepted when considering college transfer credit.
+The evaluation agency must indicate that the institution has accreditation equivalent to that of institutions recognized as accredited by the United States Department of Education.
+Englishlanguage translations are not sufficient.